BSBO

 The songbird migration monitoring research conducted by BSBO has documented the timing of spring and fall migration in the Lake Erie Marsh region and has identified the importance of this region for migrating birds.

 Our biggest research expense is the mist nets that are a vital tool in our bird banding projects.
-You can help continue this valuable monitoring project by filling out the form below and sponsoring a mist net, or nets!
+You can help continue this valuable monitoring project by donating online or by filling out the form below and sponsoring a mist net, or nets!

 Please help us continue this important work by donating a mist net HERE or by downloading and mailing the Sponsor A Mist Net form HERE!